NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 </details>

-### Step 4.4: Slider Registry Class
+### Step 4.4: `SliderRegistry` Class

-Now create `SliderRegistry` Class after your previous functions.
+Now create `SliderRegistry` class after your previous functions.

 This class is created by `omni.kit.viewport.registry` or `omni.kit.manipulator.viewport` per viewport and will keep the manipulator and some other properties that are needed in the viewport.
 You will set the `SliderRegistry` class after the class you made in the previous step.
-Included in this class are the init methods for your manipulator and some `Getters` and `Setters`:
+Included in this class are the `__init__()` methods for your manipulator and some getters and setters:

 ```python
 ...